kanglicheng/code-school/sql/readings/orm.md

 ### Updating and inserting rows

-By extending `ActiveRecord::Base`, your model class will automatically receive getter/setter methods for each of the database columns.
+By extending `ApplicationRecord`, your model class will automatically receive getter/setter methods for each of the database columns.
 This is convenient, since you won't have to write `attr_accessor` for each column.
 Here we construct a new `Physician` and set some appropriate